 Candidates for admission to the first year of the M.Sc.
-(Statistics) degree programme shall be required to have passed the B.Sc. degree examination of any Indian University recognized by the University Grants Commission with Statistics as the main subject or Mathematics as the main subject with Mathematical Statistics as one of the minor subject and a minimum of 55% marks in the main and allied subjects.
+(Statistics) degree programme shall be required to have passed the B.Sc. degree examination of any as the main subject or Mathematics as the main subject with Mathematical and allied subjects.